June-Jepkurui-png/pizza-challenge/README.md

 ## Models

-You will implement an API for the following data model:
+You will implemment an API for the following data model:

 ![domain diagram](https://curriculum-content.s3.amazonaws.com/6130/code-challenge-1/domain.png)